Aikaterini Trikoupi: Family

+Fleeing Constantinople during the Greek Revolution

 When the Greek Revolution began and the Ottomans started persecutions against the Greeks of Constantinople, her house at Arnavutköy was attacked while her uncle, Georgios Mavrokordatos, was hanged.
 Later, in fear of being captured and ending up in a harem, she left her house and sought refuge with an English priest who helped her to escape.
 She came to Greece and specifically to Nafplio, where she was reunited with her brother, Alexandros.

+Marriage and children

 On 7 January 1826 she married in Nafplio the politician Spyridon Trikoupis.
 The marriage produced four children: Aglaïa (1830–1842), Charilaos (1832–1896), Othon (1833–1844) and Sophia (1838–1916).

+Life in London and death by drowning

 She lived for many years abroad, mainly in London, where her husband served as ambassador; later the family settled in Patissia.
 She died on 15 July 1871 in the Trikoupis villa in Aegina from drowning.
 She was buried in the First Cemetery of Athens in the family tomb of the Trikoupis family.

+Surviving photograph in a museum

 She was famous for her stature, kindness and education which she acquired after adulthood, learning among other things, French.
 In the National Historical Museum, among the exhibits, there is a wallet of Charilaos Trikoupis which includes a photo of Aikaterini.